 Newspaper and website

 The Prairie Band Potawatomi Nation newspaper and website are the Nation’s primary communication tools that have the purpose of distributing local news items and contributing news items received from PBPN members and other sources throughout the United States.
 Beginning in late 1998 the newspaper was readily embraced by PBPN members and in 2005 received a general excellence award from the Native American Journalists Association.
 The newspaper office is located in the Government Center and is staffed by an editor who edits the website and ensures the newspaper is distributed on a quarterly basis.

 For more information call (785) 966-3920 or fax (785) 966-3912.

 Tribal Land Office

-The Potawatomi Tribal Land Office is responsible for executing the Nation's fee-to-trust applications, facilitating land-purchases, right-of-way and easement agreements, and is responsible for maintaining land records including purchase documents, appraisals, reports, maps, etc. The Potawatomin Tribal Land Office also acts as a liaison between the Nation and the BIA, as well as other necessary agencies, in regards to the Nation's land business.
+The Potawatomi Tribal Land Office is responsible for executing the Nation's fee-to-trust applications, facilitating land-purchases, right-of-way and easement agreements, and is responsible for maintaining land records including purchase documents, appraisals, reports, maps, etc. The Potawatomi Tribal Realty Office also acts as a liaison between the Nation and the Bureau of Indian Affairs (BIA), as well as other necessary agencies, in regards to the Nation's land business.
 All tasks are conducted with guidance from Tribal Council through the General Manager.

 For more information please contact the Potawatomi Tribal Land Office at (785) 966-3928 or fax (785) 966-3908.